 Most court interpreter tests are offered under state or federal authority, generally through the main office of court administration.
-Some states (notably, California and Washington) certify interpreters, but neither New York nor New Jersey does: these two states currently approve, screen or qualify interpreters through different - but not reciprocal - testing processes.
+Some states (notably, California and Washington) certify interpreters, but neither New York nor New Jersey certifies their contract interpreters: these two states currently register, screen or qualify interpreters through different - but not reciprocal - testing processes.
 Before you can be tested, some courts require attendance at seminars on codes of ethics; others have orientation seminars.
 Approval by one state or another is not an automatic qualification to work in federal court.
 Note that some language agencies claim to certify interpreters, but these should be closely questioned by the consumer and the prospective interpreter.
 Some agencies have their own screening procedures, but no agency can certify an interpreter for court purposes.

 In addition, one professional association, NAJIT, offers a certification examination for Spanish interpreters and translators.
 Colorado, Connecticut, Delaware, Hawaii, Iowa, Massachusetts, Pennsylvania, Rhode Island, Texas and Wisconsin currently accept NAJIT certification as an interpreter qualification.
 Other states may accept it in the future.
 For further information, see www.najit.org